edgelesssys/marblerun/docs/docs/architecture/security.md

 By verifying the statement, clients can verify the certificate's authenticity and, thereby, the MarbleRun CA.
 See the [attested TLS](#attested-tls-atls) section for details behind that concept.
 All MarbleRun clients and Marbles can then use the attested *Root CA Certificate* for authenticating TLS connections.
 This is further illustrated conceptionally in the [attestation](../features/attestation.md) section.
-We now focus on the cryptography.
+The following focuses on the cryptographic primitives.

-During initialization the Coordinator generates a root x509 certificate and corrisponding asymmetric key pair.
+The Coordinator generates a root x509 certificate and corresponding asymmetric key pair during initialization.
 The [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://www.secg.org/sec1-v2.pdf#page=49) is used with curve [P256](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf#page=111).
-The *Root CA Certificate* has no expiary date set and lives as long as the MarbleRun deployment.
+The *Root CA Certificate* has no expiry date and lives as long as the MarbleRun deployment.

 Alongside the *Root CA Certificate*, the Coordinator generates an x509 *Intermediate Certificate* and corresponding asymmetric key pair, again using ECDSA with P256.
-The *Intermediate Certificate* is signed by the Coordinator's *Root CA Certificate* and rotated with every update of the manifest.
+The *Intermediate Certificate* is signed by the Coordinator's *Root CA Certificate* and rotated with every manifest update.
-When you push an update to the manifest (for example bump up the *SecurityVersion* of a Mable) the *Intermediate Certificate* will change.
+When you push an update to the manifest (for example, bump up the *SecurityVersion* of a Mable), the *Intermediate_ Certificate* will change.
-Instances with the new version will not authenticate with instances of the old version and vice versa.
+Instances with the new version won't authenticate with instances of the old version and vice versa.
 Hence, no data flow is happening between different *SecurityVersions* of your application.
 However, the *Root CA Certificate* doesn't change.
-So you can still verify the Coordinator and your application from the outside and make sure it is the same instance you might have interacted with before.
+So you can still verify the Coordinator and your application from the outside and ensure it's the same instance you might have interacted with.
-Applications interacting with the MarbleRun deployment can decide wether to use the intermediate or the root certificate as CA depending on if they want to notice and handle manifest updates explicitely or not.
+Applications interacting with the MarbleRun deployment can decide whether to use the intermediate or the root certificate as CA, depending on whether they want to notice and explicitly handle manifest updates.

-The Coordinator creates a second certificate, with the same key material as the *Intermediate Certificate*, that is called the *Marble Root Certificate*.
+The Coordinator creates a second certificate with the same key material as the *Intermediate Certificate* called the *Marble Root Certificate*.
-In that sense they are siblings containing the same public key.
+In that sense, they're siblings containing the same public key.
-Howerver, while the *Intermediate Certificate* is signed by the *Root Certificate*, the *Marble Root Certificate* is self-signed using its own private key.
+However, while the *Intermediate Certificate* is signed by the *Root Certificate*, the *Marble Root Certificate* is self-signed using its private key.
 The goal here is to implement a  [cross-signed certificate chain](https://www.ssltrust.com.au/blog/understanding-certificate-cross-signing).
-In that way, the Marbles see the *Marble Root Certificate* as a self-signed root certificate, hence, they are dealing with a terminating certificate chain without knowing about the Coordinator's *Root CA Certificate*.
+In that way, the Marbles see the *Marble Root Certificate* as a self-signed root certificate.
+Hence, they're dealing with a terminating certificate chain without knowing about the Coordinator's *Root CA Certificate*.
 The "outside world" sees an intermediate certificate signed by the Coordinator's *Root CA Certificate*.

-For every Marble the Coordinator generates a unique leaf *Marble Certificate* and corresponding key pair using ECDSA with P256.
+The Coordinator generates a unique leaf *Marble Certificate* and corresponding key pair using ECDSA with P256 for every Marble.
-The *Marble Certificate* is signed by the *Marble Root Certificate*.
+The *Marble Root Certificate* signs the *Marble Certificate*.
 The *Marble Certificate* is provisioned to the Marble's enclave via the secure channel established during the [attestation procedure](../features/attestation.md).
-Depending on the Marble's runtime the certificate can either be used [manually](../workflows/add-service.md#make-your-service-use-the-provided-tls-credentials) or [automatically](../features/transparent-TLS.md) for establishing mutually authenticated TLS connetions.
+Depending on the Marble's runtime, the certificate can be used [manually](../workflows/add-service.md#make-your-service-use-the-provided-tls-credentials) or [automatically](../features/transparent-TLS.md) to establish mutually authenticated TLS connections.

 ![PKI Certificate chain](../_media/cert-chain.svg)

 ## Attested TLS (aTLS)

-In a CC environment, attested TLS (aTLS) can be used to establish secure connections between two parties using the remote attestation features of the CC components. aTLS modifies the TLS handshake by embedding an attestation statement into the TLS certificate.
+In a CC environment, attested TLS (aTLS) can establish secure connections between two parties using the remote attestation features of the CC components. aTLS modifies the TLS handshake by embedding an attestation statement into the TLS certificate.
 Instead of relying on a certificate authority, aTLS uses this attestation statement to establish trust in the certificate.
 The protocol can be used by clients to verify a server certificate, by a server to verify a client certificate, or for mutual verification (mutual aTLS).